FrancoisChaumont/db/README.md

 [![GitHub stars](https://img.shields.io/github/stars/FrancoisChaumont/db.svg)](https://github.com/FrancoisChaumont/db/stargazers)
 ![Github All Releases](https://img.shields.io/github/downloads/FrancoisChaumont/db/total.svg)

-PHP libray to communicate with databases using PDO
+PHP libray to interact with databases using PDO

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Requirements
-PHP 7.1+ | MySQL/MariaDB/PostgreSQL
+PHP 7.1+ | `MySQL / MariaDB / PostgreSQL`

 ### Installation
 Install this package with composer by simply adding the following to your composer.json file: